All Episodes

 On the cutting edge of societal evolution, El Rushball and the excellence in broadcasting network.

-Let me ask you you guys a question.
+Let me ask you guys a question.

-Are the drive by's actually afraid to trust the election to the voters?
+Are the drive-bys actually afraid to trust the election to the voters?

-Because it they're sure acting that way.
+Because they're sure acting that way.

-They're turning little Barry's summer camp trip into a virtual coronation, precisely as I predicted.
+They're turning Little Barry's summer camp trip into a virtual coronation, precisely as I predicted.

-And you know, even some in the drive-bys are groaning about this.
+And, you know, even some in the drive-bys are groaning about this.

 McCain didn't get this kind of coverage.

-That's our old buddy Howard Kurtz, grab audio soundbite number six.
+Grab audio soundbite number six.

 This is from reliable sources yesterday.

-Uh, and and Obama coverage for Kurtz may be the final straw.
+And Obama coverage for Kurtz may be the final straw.

 This is what he said.

-When you have one candidate whose trip is covered by the three anchors and the other candidate whose foreign travels are barely covered, when you have one candidate who gets twice as much airtime on the network evening newscast since early June, when you have one candidate Barack Obama getting more than twice as many covers uh Time and Newsweek than John McCain.
+When you have one candidate whose trip is covered by the three anchors and the other candidate whose foreign travels are barely covered, when you have one candidate who gets twice as much airtime on the network evening newscast since early June, when you have one candidate, Barack Obama getting more than twice as many covers Time and Newsweek than John McCain.

 Just look at some.